Introduction to Workmen’s Compensation Act:

 The Act is essential for protecting worker rights, ensuring fair compensation, promoting workplace safety, and maintaining economic and social stability.
 It provides a critical legal framework that balances the interests of workers and employers, fostering a safer and more equitable industrial environment.

-Salient features of Employees compensation Act 1923:
+Salient features of workmen compensation Act 1923:

 The Employees’ Compensation Act of 1923, a significant legislation in India, grants compensation to employees for injuries, disabilities, or death that occur in the workplace.
 These features ensure that employees receive fair compensation for work-related injuries, and that employers fulfil their obligations towards the safety and well-being of their workers.